Updated Jan. 26, 2021

 1961 - Another improvement for the SR-3 and -1: the aperture now automatically re-opened after exposure instead of relying upon the film advance.

 1962 - The SR-1 received the meter bracket of the SR-3 and a new cadmium sulfide (CdS) external meter became available for the SR-1.
-In July, Minolta introduced the first SLR with a built-in meter, the SR-7 (7 was also a favorite number of Tashima-san), which replaced the SR-3 at the top of the lineup.
+In July, Minolta introduced the first SLR with a built-in meter, the SR-7 (7 was the favorite number of Tashima-san), which replaced the SR-3 at the top of the lineup.
 The SR-7 was the first Minolta to feature mirror lock up (MLU) to allow use of the 21mm f/4.5 wide angle lens that protrudes into the mirror box of the camera.
+It also included a new "oversized" mirror that prevented image cut-off in the viewfinder with longer telephoto lenses.

 1963 - The film counter of the SR-1 was moved to match that of the SR-7.
 The SR-7 received an OFF/ON switch for the meter and a simplified MLU that no longer wasted a frame of film when activated.

 1965 - Both the SR-7 and the SR-1 were restyled for a more modern, cleaner look.
 The Minolta logo was moved to the angled portion of the prism housing.
-Both models were designated "V", with a new rectangular viewfinder.
+Both models were designated "V", with a new rectangular viewfinder, a bevelled lens-mount flange for easier lens installation, and many other small refinements..
 The SR-1 also received the MLU function and a new SR-V external meter was made available.

 1967 - The SR-1s, the final iteration of the SR-1, was introduced, now with a top speed of 1/1000 sec.
 The SR-Meter-V was renamed the SR-Meter-S. This last version of the SR-1 was produced until 1971, when it was replaced by the SRT-100.
 Which nicely brings us to the most famous series of mechanical Minoltas...